The0Show/VVVVVVwasm/README.md

 You'll need the data.zip file from VVVVVV to actually run the game!
 It's available to download seperately for free in the
 [Make and Play](http://distractionware.com/blog/category/vvvvvv-make-and-play/)
 edition of the game.
-Put this file next to your executable and the game should run.
+Put this into `./data/` directory to compile the game.

 This is intended for personal use only - our license doesn't allow you to actually distribute this data.zip file with your own forks without getting